a-synchronous/rubico.land/articles/a-synchronous-functional-programming-handling-http.md

 ##### 412 Precondition Failed

-The request headers has indicated preconditions that the server does not meet.
+The request headers have indicated preconditions that the server does not meet.

 ##### 413 Content Too Large